 Melanocytes produce melanin to help protect the skin from ultraviolet (UV) radiation i.e. sunlight.
-When melanocyte cells aggregate together in the skin during childhood or adolescence they form a mole.
+When these cells cluster together in the skin during childhood or adolescence they form a mole.
 Melanoma occurs when abnormal melanocytes grow in an uncontrolled way.
 About a third of all melanomas develop from existing moles, but they can also develop anywhere on the skin.

-Melanoma is the most serious form of skin cancer and grows very quickly if left untreated.
-It can spread to the lower part of your skin (dermis), enter the lymphatic system or bloodstream and then spread to other parts of the body e.g. lungs, liver, brain or bones.
+If left undetected, melanoma can spread to the deeper part of your skin (dermis).
+From there it can enter the lymphatic system or bloodstream and spread to other parts of the body such as the lungs, liver, brain or bones.
 This spread is called metastasis.